petrsynek/MLPipeline/readme.md

 I imagined pipeline as orchestrator of individual runners (tasks) which perform operations on datasets.
 As multiple task can run concurrently on the data I have implemented it as asynchronous scheduler.
 The abstract flow of the pipeline and alternative approaches are described lower.

+This is realy like minimal version of the app. possible next steps what should be done are described in _To do (/nice to have)_ section
 ### Description

 - App should take pipeline flow from .yaml file and inputs from command line.